Paul Kammerer: Death

 Six weeks after the accusation by Noble, Kammerer committed suicide in the forest of Schneeberg, an event which is discussed by Arthur Koestler in his book on Kammerer and his theories.

-Later Controversy
+Later controversy

 Attempts to reproduce Kammerer's experiments

 The Lamarckian biologist Ernest MacBride supported the experiments of Kammerer but commented that they would have to be repeated to be accepted by other scientists.
 The British zoologist Harold Munro Fox attempted to replicate some of Kammerer's experiments but produced negative results.
 Biology professor Harry Gershenowitz also attempted to duplicate Kammerer's experiment with a related species, Bombina orientalis; but he had to terminate the experiment for lack of funds.

+In the 1970s, researcher Jaques P. Durand repeated Kammerer's experiment with inducing sight in olms by raising them in an environment with alternating normal and red light, but concluded that "development and involution of the eye of Proteus are controlled by genetic factors which are not greatly influenced by environment."

 The Case of the Midwife Toad

 Interest in Kammerer revived in 1971 with the publication of Arthur Koestler's book The Case of the Midwife Toad.
 Koestler thought that Kammerer's experiments on the midwife toad may have been tampered with by a Nazi sympathizer at the University of Vienna.
 Certainly, as Koestler writes, "the Hakenkreuzler, the swastika-wearers, as the Austrian Nazis of the early days were called, were growing in power.
 One center of ferment was the University of Vienna where, on the traditional Saturday morning student parades, bloody battles were fought.
 Kammerer was known by his public lectures and newspaper articles as an ardent pacifist and Socialist; it was also known that he was going to build an institute in Soviet Russia.
 An act of sabotage in the laboratory would have been… in keeping with the climate of those days."

 Koestler's claims have been criticized by the scientific community.
 Gordon Stein noted:

 As a consequence of Noble's refutation, interest in Lamarckian inheritance diminished except in the Soviet Union where it was championed by Trofim Lysenko.